 Impaired Loans and CMBS: The Asset Management department is responsible for the Company's valuation policies and procedures and reports to the Audit Committee of the Board of Directors.
 The Asset Management department analyzes changes in fair value from period to period through its quarterly impairment analysis.
 Many methods are used to develop and substantiate unobservable inputs such as analyzing discount and capitalization rates as well as researching revenue and expense growth.
 Significant increases in discount or capitalization rates in isolation would result in a significantly lower fair value measurement while significant increases in revenue growth rates in isolation would result in a significantly higher fair value measurement.
-Significant decreases in discount or capitalization rates in isolation would result in a significantly higher fair value measurement while significant decreases in revenue growth rates in isolation would result in a significantly lower fair value measurement while significant decreases in revenue growth rates in isolation would result in a significantly lower fair value measurement.
+Significant decreases in discount or capitalization rates in isolation would result in a significantly higher fair value measurement while significant decreases in revenue growth rates in isolation would result in a significantly lower fair value measurement.

-CDO Bond: Fair value is approximated based on current market quotes received from financial sources that trade such securities which are not adjusted by the Company.
+CDO Bond and Forward Contract Derivatives: Fair value is approximated based on current market quotes received from financial sources that trade such securities which are not adjusted by the Company.
 Significant unobservable inputs used to calculate the quotes are not readily available to the Company.